 All online students are welcome to access online courses from the Academic Readiness Center (ARC) or the Library during scheduled hours.
-Students enrolled in the Perryton area may access online courses in the Student Resource Center at the Perryton site.
+Students enrolled in the Perryton area may access online courses in the Student Resource Center at the Perryton site and through the computer lab at Dalhart.
 Online courses are also accessible from any Internet ready computer regardless of location.
 Frank Phillips College will not supply or purchase computer equipment or programs for online student home use.
 Students taking online courses from home are responsible for their own computers and software.
 All students are required to follow copyright laws and must not copy or distribute any material contained in online courses.